busshi/portfolio/README.md

 ```
 Then view it in the browser at http://localhost:3000

-On every push to master branch, the project is build and pushed to [Dockerhub](https://hub.docker.com/r/busshi/portfolio) using CircleCI.
+On every push to master branch, the project is build and pushed to [Dockerhub](https://hub.docker.com/r/busshi/portfolio).
 It is also deployed online from the cloud.

 ## Dockerhub alternative
 1. Pull the latest image from dockerhub: